2023 Best Social Work Bachelor's Degree Schools in Virginia

 Full Social Work at Virginia Commonwealth University Report

 You’ll be in good company if you decide to attend George Mason University.
 It ranked #4 on our 2023 Best Social Work Bachelor’s Degree Schools in Virginia list.
-Located in the large suburb of Fairfax, GMU is a public college with a fairly large student population.
+Located in the large suburb of Fairfax, GMU is a public college with a very large student population.

 After completing their Bachelor's Degree, social work graduates from GMU carry an average student debtload of $25,992.

 Out of the 9 schools in Virginia that were part of this year’s ranking, Radford University landed the # 5 spot on the list.
-Radford is a moderately-sized public school located in the suburb of Radford.
+Radford is a medium-sized public school located in the suburb of Radford.

 Full Social Work at Radford University Report